 There are many other programs with offers for their own credit card that earns points or miles.
 If you tend to fly a specific airline, having their co-branded card can have its advantages.
 Besides earning miles/points in the respective programs, these credit cards often provide additional benefits such as free checked bags or preferred boarding on airlines or free internet or upgraded room at hotels.

 The benefit of earning miles/points with credit cards with these programs is that if you cancel the credit card, you don’t lose the points, as they are already deposited in your program account.
 You only need to keep your account active with the airline or hotel (each program has its own specific requirements to do so) to keep from losing your miles.

 The disadvantage is that your points/miles are locked into that program.
 So if that airline/hotel has no availability where you want to go, too bad.

 The one hotel program which has additional benefits is Starwood Preferred Guest.
 With their program, you’re allowed to transfer your hotel points from your account to several airline programs (some of which have no other transfer partners).
 When you transfer points into airline miles, you get a 5,000 mile bonus for every 20,000 points you transfer.
 This perk makes Starwood points extremely valuable.
 Many miles/points websites consider Starpoints a flexible point currency instead of hotel points.

 Fixed Value Points

 By far, these are the easiest points for people to understand.
-You earn points which are worth a fixed value.
-Usually 1-2 cents a point.
+You earn points which are worth a fixed value, usually about 1-2 cents per point.
 So if you want to book an airline ticket worth $200 and your points are worth 1 cent each, you’ll need 20,000 points.
 The credit cards that work like this include but are not limited to:

 - Capital One Venture (The one Jennifer Garner does commercials for)